differentpla-net/differentpla-net.github.io/_posts/2004/2004-03-11-removing-exim-and-installing-qmail.md

 layout: series
 series: qmail
 ---
-The second part of a multi-part series on installing [Installing qmail and vpopmail](/node/view/165).

 ## Removing exim

 The first thing to do is to remove exim.
 Because of Debian's package management system, you can't remove exim without installing another package that provides mail-transfer-agent.
 Because qmail isn't available as a binary Debian package, this is a little trickier than it needs to be.
 The answer to this conundrum is in the `equivs` package, so we install that: